casserole27/FMinteractiveratingcomponent/README.md

  - commit and push after each major change
 Add JavaScript file
  - add a script file for site interactivity
+ - define variables of elements to pull from the DOM
+ - create functions for specified interactivity
 Check markup and accessibility (https://validator.w3.org/)
 (https://wave.webaim.org/)